Asia Travel Guide

 Malaysia

-Even lacking big attraction Angkor Wat or the surfing paradise Bali, it’s hard to not love travelling in Malaysia.
-In many ways, Malaysia captures all the quirks that make Southeast Asia such an amazing place to travel.
+Even lacking big attractions like Angkor Wat or the surfing paradise of Bali, it’s hard not to love traveling in Malaysia.
+In many ways, Malaysia embodies all the unique aspects that make Southeast Asia such an amazing place to travel.

 Sultan Abdul Samad Building in Kuala Lumpur, Malaysia

 The Malaysian capital of Kuala Lumpur is one of the region’s most interesting cities.
-Much like Singapore to the south, KL blends a hodge-podge of different Asian cultures for a palette all to its own.
-Its glitzy and glamorous skyline conceals the chaos of the city below where you’ll find pockets of traditional shops & restaurants sprinkled among the glass skyscrapers.
+Much like Singapore to the south, KL blends a hodgepodge of different Asian cultures to create a palette all its own.
+Its glitzy and glamorous skyline conceals the chaos of the city below, where you’ll find pockets of traditional shops and restaurants sprinkled among the glass skyscrapers.

 Singapore

 Visiting the small city-state of Singapore is more than a bit of a departure from your typical Southeast Asian destination.
-Although it was once attached at the hip to Malaysia, Singapore in its post-independence era couldn’t be more of a contrast than its Malay Peninsula brethren.
+Although it was once attached at the hip to Malaysia, Singapore in its post-independence era couldn’t contract more with its Malay Peninsula brethren.

 Whether that’s good or bad is up to you to decide.
-Singapore’s modern trappings won’t appeal to every traveller, especially if your escape to Southeast Asia was meant as a spiritual journey or as a way to induce a little culture shock into your life.
+Singapore’s modern trappings won’t appeal to every traveler, especially if your escape to Southeast Asia was meant as a spiritual journey or to induce a little culture shock into your life.

 Evening Skyline Marina Bay

-But don’t let Singapore’s sober (and, frankly, unfair) reputation fool you: This is as incredible a place to visit as you’ll find anywhere on the continent!
+But don’t let Singapore’s sober (and, frankly, unfair) reputation fool you.
+After visiting several times, I can vouch that Singapore is as incredible a place to visit as you’ll find anywhere on the continent.

-Even if it lacks the historical attractions of other Asian cities, Singapore still charms travellers in excess.
-World-class attractions like Gardens by the Bay and the Marina Bay Sands are absolute must-sees for anyone with an appreciation contemporary design.
+Even if it lacks the historical attractions of other Asian cities, Singapore still charms travelers in excess.
+World-class attractions like Gardens by the Bay and the Marina Bay Sands are absolute must-sees for anyone with an appreciation for contemporary design.
+(With over 50 countries under my belt, Gardens by the Bay still ranks among the coolest urban places I’ve seen.
+Anywhere.)

 Thailand